High blood pressure diet for Indians: a DASH-adapted complete guide

 Blood pressure is the force your blood puts on artery walls.
 Two numbers.
 Systolic is the pressure when your heart contracts; diastolic is the pressure when it relaxes.
 Both matter; in older adults systolic matters more.

-Thresholds have tightened over the past decade.
-The current American Heart Association framework calls 120 to 129 over under 80 "elevated," and 130 over 80 or above "stage 1 hypertension."
-European guidelines treat 140 over 90 as the harder treatment threshold.
-Your doctor will decide which target applies to you.
+European guidelines still treat 140 over 90 as the harder treatment threshold, so your doctor decides which target applies to you.
 For most adults, a sustained reading at or above 130 over 80 is the point at which lifestyle becomes non-negotiable, and 140 over 90 is where medication usually enters the conversation.

 The DASH eating pattern, explained

 DASH stands for Dietary Approaches to Stop Hypertension.
 It was developed in the 1990s through US-funded clinical trials designed to test which dietary pattern lowered blood pressure most reliably.
-Three decades later, it is still the most evidence-supported dietary intervention for hypertension.
+In the landmark trial (Appel et al., NEJM 1997), participants eating the DASH pattern dropped systolic blood pressure by an average of 5.5 mmHg overall — and by 11.4 mmHg in those who started with hypertension, within just a few weeks, without losing weight or cutting calories.
+Three decades and hundreds of studies later, it is still the most evidence-supported dietary intervention for hypertension.
 No "anti-inflammatory protocol," no supplement stack, no fasting trend has out-performed it.

 Strip out the American packaging and the pattern is this: